TITLE 89: SOCIAL SERVICES

 D) providing the proper liquid and utensil with which to take medications.

-4) Assisting with following a written special diet plan and reinforcement of diet maintenance (can only be provided under the direction of a physician and as required by the Plan of Care).
+4) Assisting with following a written special diet plan and reinforcement of diet maintenance (can only be provided under the direction of a physician as required by the person-centered plan of care).

-5) Observing client's functioning and condition and reporting to the supervisor and as defined by the Plan of Care.
+5) Observing participant's functioning and condition and reporting to the supervisor, as outlined by the person-centered plan of care.

 6) Performing/assisting with personal care tasks that are not medical in nature, such as the examples set forth at 77 Ill.
 Adm.
-Code 245.40(c) (e.g., shaving, hair shampooing, drying and combing, bathing and sponge bath, shower bath or tub bath, toileting, dressing, nail care, respiratory services (as authorized by 20 ILCS 105/4.02(5)(F)), brushing and cleaning teeth or dentures and preparation of appropriate supplies, positioning/transferring client, and assisting client with exercise/range of motion), and as defined by the Plan of Care.
+Code 245.40(c) (e.g., shaving, hair shampooing, drying and combing, bathing and sponge bath, shower bath or tub bath, toileting, dressing, nail care, respiratory services (as authorized by 20 ILCS 105/4.02(5)(F)), brushing and cleaning teeth or dentures and preparation of appropriate supplies, positioning/transferring participant, and assisting participant with exercise/range of motion), as defined by the person-centered plan of care.

-7) Escort/transportation to medical facilities, or for essential errands/shopping, or for essential client business with or on behalf of the client, as defined by the Plan of Care.
+7) Escort/transportation to medical facilities, or for essential errands/shopping, or for essential participant business with or on behalf of the participant, as defined by the person-centered plan of care.
 This escort/transportation service may be provided directly by the homecare aide, directly by the provider, by the provider through contract, or by public transportation.

 b) Unit of Service

-1) One unit of in-home service is one hour of direct service provided to the client in the client's home, while providing transportation/escort, or while running errands and/or shopping on behalf of the client.
+1) One unit of in-home service is one hour of direct service provided to the participant in the participant's home, while providing transportation/escort, or while running errands and/or shopping on behalf of the participant.

-2) For services that the provider was unable to provide due to either the client's absence without prior provider notification or refusal to admit the worker into the home to provide service (see Section 240.350), one unit of documented in-home service per occurrence will be reimbursed to the provider at a maximum of 2 units per client per State fiscal year.
+2) For services that the provider was unable to provide due to either the participant's absence without prior provider notification or refusal to admit the worker into the home to provide service (see Section 240.350), one unit of documented in-home service per occurrence will be reimbursed to the provider at a maximum of 2 units per participant per State fiscal year.